AnthonyCxx/Notes-and-Writeups/C/Input and Output/Output.md

 # Charcters

 ## putchar(__*char*__)
-Outputs a single character to stdout (the console, unless otherwise redirected). _putchar()_ works with escape sequences as well as ASCII text.
+Outputs a single character to stdout (the console, unless otherwise redirected). _putchar()_ works with escape sequences as well as ASCII text. <br />
 This function does not add implicitly add a newline.
 ```C
 #include <stdio.h>